intel-iot-devkit/computer-vision-inference-tutorials/1-object-detection-ssd/README.md

 # Object Detection using Inference and Single Shot MultiBox Detector (SSD)\*

-This tutorial will walk you through the basics of using the Deep Learning Deployment Tookit's Inference Engine (included in the Intel® Computer Vision SDK).
+This tutorial will walk you through the basics of using the Deep Learning Deployment Toolkit's Inference Engine (included in the Intel® Computer Vision SDK).
 Inference includes using a trained neural network and feeding it an image to get the results.
 Inference is typically done using a neural network architecture, such as AlexNet\*, GoogleNet\*, or Single Shot MultiBox Detector (SSD)\*, which can be ran on various frameworks, like Caffe\*, Tensorflow\*, Torch\*, and more.
 This example uses the Single Shot MultiBox Detector (SSD) with Caffe.

 ### So what's different about running a neural network on the Inference Engine versus an out of the box framework?
 * The Deep Learning Deployment Tookit's Inference Engine optimizes a trained model to run *__significantly faster__* on Intel® architecture.